 “Establish prayer and give zakat, and whatever good you put forward for yourselves—you will find it with Allah.
 Surely Allah sees what you do.”

 —The Holy Qur’an, 2:110

 More than just a percentage of our income, zakat is a core pillar of our faith.
 And when you give through Islamic Relief, it has the potential to impact lives in big ways for years and years to come.

 Each donation provides food and non-perishables that are staples in the local community, and can provide an entire month’s worth of food!
 Most of all, each donation helps make this time of year a source of hope instead of sadness.
 Our sisters and brothers are counting on you to give.
 Families are counting on your compassion.
-Please give now so that your donation has the best chance to arrive in time for Ramadan.
+Feel their pain.

 Ethiopia, Kenya, Malawi, Mali, Niger, Somalia, South Africa, South Sudan, Sudan